-It is a driver's responsibility to ensure their vehicle is fit for purpose before.
+It is a driver's responsibility to ensure their vehicle is fit for purpose before carrying out any work.

 Prior to commencing work each day, drivers must carry out a vehicle check.
-A record of these checks must be maintained and complete either a safe system of work and/or a permit to work.
+A record of these checks must be maintained.